se-edu/addressbook-level4/docs/UsingGradle.md

   Creates the `addressbook.jar` file in the `build/jar` folder, _if the current file is outdated_.<br>
   e.g. `./gradlew shadowJar`

-  > To force Gradle to create the JAR file even if the current one is up-to-date, you can 'clean' first. <br>
+  > To force Gradle to create the JAR file even if the current one is up-to-date, you can '`clean`' first. <br>
     e.g. `./gradlew clean shadowJar`

 **Note: Why do we create a fat JAR?**